Q: What is the anticipated development timeline for Phase 2?

 Q: How close will the Phase 2 homes be to each other?

-A: The homes will probably be spaced similarly to how the homes are spaced in Phase 1.
+A: The homes will be spaced similarly to how the homes are spaced in Phase 1.
 The three main factors in home spacing are:

 Q: Will the existing Phase 1 amenities such as common house, greenhouse, gardens, playground, tennis court, etc. also serve Phase 2?